 For the first time since I graduated from Gonzaga, I was writing every day.
 I found myself revisiting my old friends Mr. Strunk and Mr. White and diving in once again to William Zinsser’s excellent On Writing Well.
 I was so inspired I took action on my dream of writing a book.
 I met with authors.
 I found a literary agent.
-I even wrote my book proposal and a first chapter.
+I even wrote my book proposal and the first chapter.

 When the economy derailed in late 2008, it took some of our best clients with it, and blogging took a back seat to survival.
 I haven’t written regularly since.

 We just read Ann’s book, Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content in our Outsource Marketing Book Club.
 I’ve enjoyed Ann’s work at MarketingProfs and her previous book, Content Rules.

 Chock full of advice and ideas to help and inspire any writer, Everybody Writes has been summarized and reviewed by people far more qualified than I. It’s one you’ll read once, share, and refer back to again and again.

 So what inspired me to get writing again?
 Well, it was partially because Ann’s writing style makes writing sound fun.

 Really, this book helped me deal with my two biggest excuses for not writing:

 Like a lot of writers, I’m a little insecure about my grammar and punctuation and how my prose stacks up.
 Call it my high school English class hangover.
 While these things are important, Ann’s focus is on clarity and voice.
 There’s even a chapter called “Shed High School Rules.”
 Yes!